Duck-Duck-Codes/Sanchez_Python_Portfolio/Functions.md

     Temperature in Fahrenheit was: 212.0
     Temperature in Kelvin was: 373.15
 # Functions 2, 3, and 4
+Using a defined variable to simplify repetitive tasks as well as including an error message when neccessary.
 ```python
 import numpy
 import glob